Not every block shape is going to fit into the same hole.

 Whether they're visiting you online or one of your brick-and-mortar locations, their first impression of your business will shape everything about their initial interactions with you.

-Regardless of what you're offering as a product or service, there are three points that you should be aiming to hit with every customer that walks through your proverbial door:
+Regardless of what you're offering as a product or service, there are three points that you should always be aiming to hit with your customer base:

-Now that you've engaged them, and they're eager to see what you have to offer, it's the perfect time to show the customer any contests you’re currently running.
+Now that you've engaged with your customer base, and they're eager to see what you have to offer, it's the perfect time to show them any contests and tangible rewards you’re currently offering.

 Make your customers' experience as easy and hassle-free as possible.